The Need for A Digital Marketing Framework

 We can define digital marketing framework as a set of guiding principles we use to decide how to promote and sell a product or service using digital channels.

-4Ps is arguably the most popular marketing framework, taught in almost all business courses and loved by marketers.
+4Ps is arguably the most popular marketing framework, taught in almost all business schools and loved by marketers.
 But it’s biggest strength, focus on Product, isn’t well suited for online marketing.
 It was meant for an era when marketers controlled information and decided when, where and what to communicate to customers.4Ps #marketing #framework was meant for an era when marketers controlled information and decided when, where and what to communicate to customers.
 Click To Tweet

-One of the biggest problems we face as online marketers is a lack of trust in our brand or business.
+One of the biggest problems we face as online marketers is the lack of trust in our brand or business.
 The smaller your business, the bigger is this trust gap.One of the biggest problems we face as #online #marketers is a lack of #trust in our brand or business.
 The smaller your business, the bigger is this trust gap.
 Click To Tweet

 The 4Cs Digital Marketing Framework

 Let’s see what happens when Joe wants to buy the same phone online.
 He first researches online to find the best phone that fits his budget and needs.
-Once he has decided the phone to buy, he finds ecommerce stores selling that phone.
+Once he has decided which phone to buy, he finds ecommerce stores selling that phone.
 He finds your online store and comes to the product page.

 He likes the price but it’s his first time on your site.
 Several questions are going through his mind: